Student debt

 Dear [Fill in MP name],

-I am writing to you in support of the Intergenerational Foundation’s #CutTheFees campaign.
+As my local MP, I am writing to ask you for your support of the Intergenerational Foundation’s Student Finance Campaign.

 Copy text to clipboard